YellowCat98/ModifyLoadingLayer/about.md

 # ModifyLoadingLayer

+## Overview

-- A mod that lets you modify the loading screen
+This mod allows you to modify the loading screen however you want and share it. this includes the following:

-(i took a look at TextureLDR's source code to implement dragging.)
+- Moving elements
+- Scaling elements
+- what else
+- Set opacity
+- change elements' sprites (broken a little as of now.)

+## Feedback and Support

+For feedback, bug reports, or support, please visit the [Discord server.](https://discord.gg/qnPgmUVZsV)